Skip to main content

 powershell_plugin_4_thumb_480_0.jpg

-Example: Substitution variable and integration of a script into the context menu
+Example: Placeholder and adding a script to the context menu

-a) Create new function group and set context menu flag
+a) Create a new function group and set the context menu flag

 powershell_plugin_5_thumb_480_0.jpg

-b) Create new action, select Powershell plugin, define function and parameter, where the latter is a script inherent parameter and {COMPUTERNAME} is automatically replaced
+b) Create a new action, select the PowerShell plugin, define the function and parameters, where the latter is a script-specific parameter and {COMPUTERNAME} is automatically substituted

 powershell_plugin_6_thumb_480_0.jpg

-c) After restarting the SCCM Manager, the new context menu entry is displayed and can be used accordingly
+c) After restarting SCCM Manager, the new context menu item will appear and be available for use

 powershell_plugin_7_thumb_480_0.jpg